sligokid/twitter4j-spring-mvc/README.md

 ## Introduction

-This Webapp is a personal project developed to Geolocate live user tweets worldwide.
+This Live streaming demonstration was created as part of an entry into the Apps 4 Gaps competiition http://apps4gaps.ie/.
+Apps4Gaps is an international competition aimed at encouraging young people to provide concepts and create applications utilising Open Data freely available.

 A live subscription is made to Twitters streaming API, each tweet is processed, its geolocation parsed, plotted on Google maps via the heat map.
+The open data used in this app are the CSO user population density figures for Ireland.

 ## Overview